Shlomo-Moller/hocs/README.md

 * Pattern.
 * Function that takes a component and returns a new component.

+### Scenario-Based Explanation

-Say you have a `SubscribingUsersList` component that subscribes to an external data source to render a list of users:
+Say you have many different components that use the same pattern to subscribe to an external data source to render the fetched data, e.g.:

 ```js
 const SubscribingUsersList = () => {